-In the NAD mode subroutine, execution starts at step 800 in FIGS. 8a and 8b.
+In the NAD mode subroutine, execution starts at step 800 20 in FIGS. 8a and 8b.
 The chiller control system tests to determine whether the inlet guide vanes are less than 70% of the maximum open position in step 801.
-If the vanes are less than 70% of the maximum open position, the chiller control system resets the IDAD and AND mode control flags to return control of the chiller to the IDAD routine on the next iteration through the main chiller control system loop in step 802.
+If the vanes are less than 70% of the maximum open position, the chiller control system resets the IDAD and NAD mode control flags to 25 return control of the chiller to the IDAD routine on the next iteration through the main chiller control system loop in step 802.
 It also resets the speed adjustment background counter and the speed reduction flag.
-The IDAD loop algorithm 20 improves the efficiency of operation of the compressor by driving the inlet guide vanes toward the open position with the centrifugal compressor operating at the lowest speed possible that still avoids a surge condition.
+The IDAD loop algorithm improves the efficiency of operation of the compressor by 30 driving the inlet guide vanes toward the open position with the centrifugal compressor operating at the lowest speed possible that still avoids a surge condition.

-In step 803, the subroutine checks to see if the inlet guide 25 vane are near the maximum open position while at the same time the compressor speed is near the maximum design operating speed.
-If the compressor operating speed is near the design maximum while the inlet guide vanes are near the fully open position, then the chiller is operating at the near 30 by a set increment. its maximum cooling capacity.
-The subroutine resets the transition compressor speed variable.
+In step 803, the subroutine checks to see if the inlet guide vane are near the maximum open position while at the same 35 the compressor may be safely operated at points outside the time the compressor speed is near the maximum design operating speed.
+If the compressor operating speed is near the design maximum while the inlet guide vanes are near the fully open position, then the chiller is operating at the near its maximum cooling capacity.
+The subroutine resets the 40 transition compressor speed variable.
 The transition compressor speed is the compressor speed at which control of the chiller is returned to the IDAD mode subroutine.
-If the compressor speed falls below the transition compressor 35 speed then control is returned to the IDAD mode subroutine.
+If the compressor speed falls below the transition compressor speed then control is returned to the IDAD mode subroutine.
+45

 In step 805, the chiller control system algorithm performs a surge check.
-In the event that a surge event is detected, the chiller control system immediately in step 806 increases the compressor operating speed by 4%, issues a warning to the 40 machine user, sets the speed reduction flag to true preventing further reductions in compressor speed, and resets the compressor speed background counter to reset the time delay between successive attempts by the chiller control system to electric power consumption.
-In addition, the IDAD and AND mode variables are reset to return control on the next iteration through the main chiller control system loop to the IDAD mode subroutine.
+In the event that a surge event is detected, the chiller control system immediately in step 806 increases the compressor operating speed by 4%, issues a warning to the machine user, sets the speed reduction flag to true preventing 50 further reductions in compressor speed, and resets the compressor speed background counter to reset the time delay between successive attempts by the chiller control system to reduce compressor speed to improve efficiency and reduce NAD mode variables are reset to return control on the next iteration through the main chiller control system loop to the IDAD mode subroutine.

-In step 807, the inlet guide vane angle adjustment deter- 50 mined by the PID control algorithm is multiplied by a gain factor to calculate its equivalent compressor speed adjustment to produce the equivalent effect.
-Using modern computer microprocessors, the execution time for one iteration mately 2 seconds.
-Therefore the inlet guide vane adjustments and speed adjustments necessary to track small changes in cooling load are also fairly small.
+In step 807, the inlet guide vane angle adjustment determined by the PID control algorithm is multiplied by a gain 60 factor to calculate its equivalent compressor speed adjustment to produce the equivalent effect.
+Using modern computer microprocessors, the execution time for one iteration through the main chiller control system loop is approximately 2 seconds.
+Therefore the inlet guide vane adjust- 65 ments and speed adjustments necessary to track small changes in cooling load are also fairly small.